Information and Resources for Our Residents

 Charges for Repair and Services

 Click here to view fees associated with repairs and other services.

 The Final Inspection

-- The home must be cleaned to expectations stated in the Move-Out Guide.
+The home must be cleaned to the expectations stated in the Move-out Guide.

-- All keys and garage remotes (if applicable) that were issued will be collected.
+All keys and garage remotes (if applicable) issued at move-in will be collected.

-Please note: Refunds are issued after the BAH allotment is received and damage charges (if applicable) have been deducted.
+Please note that refunds are issued after the BAH allotment is received and damage charges (if applicable) have been deducted.
 The BAH allotment is collected at the end of the month for that month.
 The refund check is mailed to the forwarding address provided by the resident.
-Refund checks typically arrive within 14-business days after the BAH allotment is received.
+Refund checks typically arrive within 14 business days after the BAH allotment is received.